 —Danny R. Robinette, MD, FACS

-Gifts made to the ACS Foundation’s Sustaining Fund directly support the future of the surgical profession by funding education and research.
+Gifts made to the ACS Foundation’s Greatest Needs Fund directly support the future of the surgical profession by funding education and research.
 The purpose of unrestricted funds is to ensure stability and advancement of the College’s mission and provide a source of internal capital for College priorities.
-The Sustaining Fund supports program activities that are not directly aided by public or grant funding and do not have the ability to produce revenue.
-Examples of mission-critical activities supported through the Sustaining Fund and other donor-designated funding include:
+The Greatest Needs Fund supports program activities that are not directly aided by public or grant funding and do not have the ability to produce revenue.
+Examples of mission-critical activities supported through the Greatest Needs Fund and other donor-designated funding include:

 Operation Giving Back